What Is a Scissor Lift?

-Scissor lifts are a classification of manlift often found in construction and facility maintenance applications designed to elevate workers and their tools to working heights ranging from 19 ft (5.9 m) to 59 ft (17.9 m).
+Scissor lifts are a classification of manlift often found in construction and facility maintenance applications designed to elevate workers and their tools to working heights ranging from 5.9 m (19 ft) to 17.9 (59 ft).

 Scissor lifts are further classified as either slab scissors or rough terrain scissors, based on the application for which they are designed.
 Slab scissors are compact machines with solid non-marking tires, intended to be operated on concrete slab type surfaces.
 Genie slab scissors can access jobsites through single or double doors, depending on the model, enabling them to access restricted access applications and jobsites.

-Rough terrain scissors are typically engine powered machines ranging from 69 to 90 in (1.75 to 2.36 m) wide, equipped air or foam filled rough terrain lug type tires.
+Rough terrain scissors are typically engine powered machines ranging from 1.75 to 2.36 m (69 to 90 in) wide, equipped air or foam filled rough terrain lug type tires.
 These scissors get their name from the surfaces they are designed to travel across, as Genie RT scissors are engineered to navigate rough or unimproved terrain with up to 45% gradeability.

-Offering 20 different models, Genie® slab and rough terrain scissor lifts offer the lift capacity and platform space for workers, materials and tools, to boost jobsite productivity.
-Platform capacities range from 500 to 2,500 lb (227 to 1,134 kg) with platform heights of up to 53 ft (16.15 m)
+Offering more than 20 different models, Genie® slab and rough terrain scissor lifts offer the lift capacity and platform space for workers, materials and tools, to boost jobsite productivity.
+Platform capacities range from 227 to 1,134 kg (500 to 2,500 lb) with platform heights of up to 15.95 m (52 ft 3 in).

 Why choose one?